Scherzer, Zimmerman lead Nats past LA 6-1 to force Game 5

-Scowling and muttering to himself, Scherzer allowed one run and four hits while striking out nine – and, most importantly for Washington, he prevented LA from closing out the NLDS after taking a 2-1 lead into Game 4.
+Scowling and muttering to himself as showers fell for part of his gritty performance, Scherzer allowed one run and four hits while striking out nine – and, most importantly for Washington, he prevented LA from closing out the NLDS after taking a 2-1 lead into Game 4.

 ”He really gave it all he had,” said Anthony Rendon, who drove in three runs for Washington.

-With fans who braved some rain chanting, ”Beat LA!” in the late going, Sean Doolittle and Daniel Hudson combined to get the last six outs for Washington, setting up a winner-take-all contest in the best-of-five series Wednesday at Los Angeles, with the Nationals sending Stephen Strasburg to the mound against Walker Buehler.
+With fans who braved rain chanting, ”Beat LA!” in the late going, Sean Doolittle and Daniel Hudson combined to get the last six outs for Washington, which will send Stephen Strasburg to the mound against Walker Buehler on Wednesday night at Los Angeles.

 ”If I could bet, I’d bet on him,” Nationals outfielder Adam Eaton said about Strasburg. ”He’s a very good pitcher.
 A polished pitcher.
 To have him healthy and ready to go in that situation only boosts our confidence.”

-Whichever team advances will face the Atlanta Braves or St. Louis Cardinals in the NL Championship Series.
-That playoff is also even at 2-all.
+Whichever team advances to the NL Championship Series will face the Braves or Cardinals next.
+Their NLDS heads to a Game 5 at Atlanta on Wednesday.

-The 35-year-old Zimmerman showed what he still can do at the plate by taking a 97 mph pitch, the second thrown by reliever Pedro Baez, and turning it into a high-arching parabola that descended onto the green batter’s eye in straightaway center field for a three-run shot that made it 5-1.
+Zimmerman showed what he still can do at the plate by taking a 97 mph pitch, the second thrown by reliever Pedro Baez, and turning it into a high-arching 400-foot-plus rainbow that descended onto the green batter’s eye in straightaway center field for a three-run shot that made it 5-1.

 ”Zim put a really good swing on it,” Dodgers manager Dave Roberts said.